aws-samples/step-functions-workflows-collection/event-driven-workflow-monitor/README.md

 Events are associated with workflows using a unique identifier.
 In this example we use the term ```workflowkey``` to refer to such an unique identifier.
 For example, if your event-driven architecture is processing orders, an *Order ID* might be used as ```workflowkey```.
 Step Functions workflows might handle one part of the order processing while independent services within the event-driven architecture handle other parts of the order processing.
 In such scenarios the *Order ID* can be the globally unique identifier and it can be used to associate events with workflows.

 The code of this example deploys a Step Functions workflow, a DynamoDB table, an EventBridge event bus & rules, and Lambda functions.
 The ```workflowkey```, which is required to associate events with workflows, is stored in a DynamoDB table by the monitor task at the beginning of a workflow execution.
 Lambda functions react to EventBridge events and send task success or failure commands to the workflow monitor task.
 We use a wait task in our sample workflow.
-You can replace this workflow with arbitrary workflow tasks.
+You can replace this task with arbitrary Step Functions tasks.
 Just note that the ```StopWorkflowMonitoring``` task requires the ```workflowkey``` as input.

 We distinguish between two scenarios in this example:
 * **Graceful completion of the workflow monitor task** just before the workflow execution completes.
-The completion of the workflow monitor task is triggerd from within the workflow itself by a [PutEvent](https://docs.aws.amazon.com/step-functions/latest/dg/connect-eventbridge.html) task.
+The completion of the workflow monitor task is triggered from within the workflow itself by a [PutEvent](https://docs.aws.amazon.com/step-functions/latest/dg/connect-eventbridge.html) task.
 * **Failure of the workflow monitor task** triggered by an external event.
 In our example, we fail the entire workflow in case of a failing monitor task.
 But you can [implement arbitrary application logic within the workflow to handle failing monitor tasks](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html).

 If you are interested in further details about the integration of event-driven architectures with workflows, [this research paper](https://doi.org/10.1016/j.is.2014.04.002) provides furhter information.